HetviPatel1905/HetviPatel1905/README.md

 - 🌱 Currently learning: **Linux**
 - 🎯 Practicing on: **TryHackMe**
 - 📝 I post weekly updates on what I'm learning on [LinkedIn](#)
-- 💬 Ask me about: networking fundamentals, linux
+- 💬 Ask me about: Networking & Security Fundamentals, Linux & Windows Commands
 - 🚀 Goal: Land a role in cybersecurity after graduation